 Drivers under 25 often see higher insurance rates due to their inexperience and higher risk of car accidents.
 As individuals age and get more experience behind the wheel, their rates usually drop.
 However, for older drivers, insurance costs can increase again due to age-related risks.

-According to the National Highway Traffic Safety Administration’s (NHTSA) Young Drivers Traffic Safety Facts, 2,034 drivers aged 15 to 20 died in traffic crashes in 2022.
+In 2022, the National Highway Traffic Safety Administration (NHTSA) reported that 2,034 drivers aged 15 to 20 died in traffic crashes.

-The table below shows the average annual insurance rates for different age groups.
+The table below shows the average annual insurance rates by age group.

 AgeAnnual ratesSix-month ratesMonthly rates